-(4) The Company has not reflected a reinsurance accounting credit for any assumption reinsurance contracts not subject to Appendix A-791 and not yearly renewable term, which meet the risk transfer requirements of SSAP No. 61R, Life, Deposit-Type, and Accident and Health Reinsurance ("SSAP No. 61R").
+(4) The Company has not reflected a reinsurance accounting credit for any assumption reinsurance contracts not subject to APPENDIX A-791 and not yearly renewable term, which meet the risk transfer requirements of Statement of Statutory Accounting Principles No. 61R, Life, Deposit-Type, and Accident and Health Reinsurance.

-(5) The Company did not cede any risk which is not subject to A-791 and not yearly renewable term reinsurance, under any reinsurance contract during the period covered by these financial statements, for which the statutory accounting treatment and GAAP accounting treatment were not the same.
+(5) The Company did not cede any risk which is not subject to A-791 and not yearly renewable term reinsurance, under any reinsurance contract during the period covered by these financial statements, for which the statutory accounting treatment and generally accepted accounting principles accounting treatment were not the same.

-(6) The Company's ceded reinsurance contracts which are not subject to A-791 and not yearly renewable term reinsurance, are treated the same for GAAP and statutory accounting principles.
+(6) The Company's ceded reinsurance contracts which are not subject to A-791 and not yearly renewable term reinsurance, are treated the same for generally accepted accounting principles and statutory accounting principles.